thekerp/Crowdsourcing-Democracy/README.md

 What you see in front of you is already an example of the tools I'll be writing about and their implication in society, and systems of government.

 This project will take shape using the same tools that programmers use to coordinate and collaborate while working on really complicated programs.
 As of now GitBooks is mostly a layer for sharing and public comments.

+If you're here on a computer you can comment by clicking on the little plus to the right. ->

 If you want to make changes, that's happening via GitHub, which will actually be in the paper later under in the "Massive Collaboration" chapter.
 If you want to dig in that info is below.
 Eventually I'll get a tutorial of some sort up to help transition people who want to contribute.

 I'm working continually, so what you see here is what I've got so far.
 Interested, dig in, reach out, I'll help you get rolling as a contributor.
 You should be able to comment with thoughts or questions by clicking the little plus that comes up when you mouse over any given section.